t-webber/jet-centre/docs/database.md

 We use [PostgreSQL](https://www.postgresql.org/) as our [BDMS](https://en.wikipedia.org/wiki/Database#Database_management_system) and [Prisma](https://www.prisma.io/) to write schema, migration and access to the data in typescript.

+## Installation

-## Important notice
+### Important notice

 > [!IMPORTANT]
 > This tutorial isn't needed anymore.
 >
-> We recommend now using docker.
+> We recommend now using Docker.
 Thus, you don't need to setup PostgreSQL manually anymore, so you don't need this tutorial.
+>
-> Even though it is not the prefered installation method, this page is still maintained and opened to improvement.
+> Even though it is not the prefered installation method, this page is still maintained and opened to improvements.

-## Setup (installation)

 To set up the database, first install postgresql and connect the server.